 FEES, CHARGES AND REPORTING

 Fees.
 In consideration of the rights granted to Distributor in this Agreement, Distributor will pay Reuters all fees and charges set forth on the Order Form(s) and any schedules thereto (“Fees”).
 All Fees shall be paid within 30 days of receipt of an invoice for the same from Reuters.
-The Minimum Charges shall be invoiced quarterly in advance.
-Any Fees calculated on the basis of Page Views and/or number of Users in excess of the Minimum Charges shall be invoiced quarterly in arrears.
+The Base Service Fees shall be invoiced quarterly in advance.
+Any Fees calculated on the basis of Page Views and/or number of Users in excess of the Base Service Fees shall be invoiced quarterly in arrears.
 All amounts will be invoiced and payable in US Dollars.
-Unless otherwise agreed, billing shall commence on the earlier of when the Reuters Content is accessible to users on Distributor’s Internet Service or ninety (90) days after Reuters permissions Distributor to receive the Reuters Services.
+Unless otherwise agreed, billing shall commence on the earlier of when the Reuters Content is accessible to users on Distributor’s Internet Service or ninety (90) days after Reuters permissions Distributor to receive the Reuters Services (such date shall be the “Initial Billing Date”).

 Late Payments.
 All amounts owed hereunder not paid when due and payable will bear interest from the date such amounts are due and payable at the lesser of (a) 1.5 percent per month and (b) the maximum allowable rate of interest in the State of New York for transactions between sophisticated commercial entities.